 The temp meat or fish need to be cooked to make sure they are safe AND delicious, vary.
 Let’s break it down by category.

-The happy medium and the magic number is 165F.
-This goes for everything from the whole chicken you are cooking on Sunday night to the chicken thighs you are frying up during the week.
+The happy medium and the magic number is 165F for most of the chicken.
+Baked chicken breasts and anything else that is white meat.
+Dark meat, however, needs to be done a tad longer at 170°F. That would be something like chicken thighs you are frying up during the week.
 And if you are curious, yes, the turkey you are roasting for your Thanksgiving feast should be at the same temp too.

 Steaks, burgers, and beyond take a bit more care and finesse as are a range.
 What temp it should be is based on personal preference.
 Keep in mind cook times will vary by cut, the thickness of said cut, and some other factors.
 Basically, be sure to have your thermometer at the ready..

 If you are looking for rare with a red center, aim for 120-130F.
 Medium rare comes in at 130-135F.
 Visually, you will have a reddish, pink center.
 For medium, you want 135-145F for a pink center.
 Medium well is 145-155F and has a mostly brown center.
 For well done, you are looking at a fully brown center and an internal temp of 155F or more.